Islam Makhachev Wants Ferguson Fight Next; "I Know Exactly How Tony Works" | MiddleEasy

 In the post-fight conference, Makhachev set his sights on an opponent that he has no doubt helped prepare for previously.
 Khabib Nurmagomedov, the 155lb champ and teammate of Makhachev, notoriously had five fights booked against Tony Ferguson, which were all subsequently cancelled due to a plethora of reasons.
 Now Makhachev is looking to settle old scores.
 He had the following to say:

-“Tony is number five or six, that’s why it’s going to be good for me,” he finished/ “And Tony is very good fighter because he finish lot of good fighters.
-That’s why I just want to check my skills, and I know I can finish him” (transcribed by BJPENN.com).
+“Tony is number five or six, that’s why it’s going to be good for me,” he finished.
+“And Tony is very good fighter because he finish lot of good fighters.
+That’s why I just want to check my skills, and I know I can finish him.”

+Islam is just coming off a big win and he already has opponent name in mind and ready to roll.

+“RDA or Tony Ferguson,” he said.
+“But, my dream fight is Tony because we have some deal with him like couple of years.
+Now he still pressure Khabib.
+I don’t understand this guy.
+I want to just help him retire.
+He’s old.
+His mind is a little bit crazy.
+That’s why I just want to help him.”
+(H/t MMAMania)

 A win against Ferguson would likely put Makhachev in a position where he could start lobbying for a number 1. contender shot.